Tokyo Jungle: Reception

-The Digital Fix gave the game nine out of ten and said, "The mechanics are simple, graphics average, plotting ludicrous but it is never dull and if you don't have a story to tell your gamer friends after every time you play it then you are doing it wrong."
-The Escapist similarly gave it four-and-a-half stars out of five and said it was "utterly ridiculous but wholly unique, blending challenging gameplay with goofy trappings.
-Putting a track suit on a housecat to increase its attack stat is a pretty silly thing to do, but the kind of attention to detail you'll need if you want to survive in the urban chaos.
+The Digital Fix said that "The mechanics are simple, graphics average, plotting ludicrous but it is never dull and if you don't have a story to tell your gamer friends after every time you play it then you are doing it wrong."
+The Escapist similarly said it was "utterly ridiculous but wholly unique, blending challenging gameplay with goofy trappings. ...
 The mixture of absurd and serious is addictive and surprising."
-The Guardian gave it four stars out of five and said, "Despite its tongue-in-cheek nature, Tokyo Jungle is a superb game.
+The Guardian said that, "Despite its tongue-in-cheek nature, Tokyo Jungle is a superb game.
 It feels quite unlike anything else (the best description of it would be a stealth-action-survival-RPG), it's laugh-out-loud funny and incredibly moreish."
-Anime News Network gave it a B and called it "a low-key experience where you can do approximately three things (eat, sleep, and mate).
-There isn't much in the way of cutscenes and there isn't much in the way of story other than 'the game tasked my deer with stealing the Shibuya Woods from the pigs in order to unlock them as a playable race, so I hopped from rooftop to rooftop, chased by a whole drove of aggressive porkers, frantically peeing on territory flags in order to stake my claim before I was slain'; which is about as good a story as you can ask for half the time, and about as good an experience of harrowed persistence as any game is likely to give."
-However, Digital Spy gave it three stars out of five and called it "a unique title which, while not without its flaws, is wildly entertaining and well worth a download."
+Anime News Network called it "a low-key experience where you can do approximately three things (eat, sleep, and mate).
+There isn't much in the way of cutscenes and there isn't much in the way of story ... and [it is] about as good an experience of harrowed persistence as any game is likely to give."
+However, Digital Spy gave it three stars out of five and called it "a unique title which, while not without its flaws, is wildly entertaining..."
 The same website also gave the Vita version four stars out of five, saying, "Fans of the original will still probably be willing to look past Tokyo Jungle Mobile's awkward controls and less involved combat, and if they do they will find much of the same addicting survival gameplay intact hiding underneath."